Heterogeneous Coded Computation across Heterogeneous Workers: Simulation Results

 In this section, we evaluate the average task completion time of the proposed dedicated and probabilistic worker assignment algorithms, in both small-scale and large-scale scenarios.
 In the small-scale scenario, we consider $M=2$ masters and $N=20$ workers, and three benchmarks: 1) \emph{Uncoded computing with uniform dedicated worker assignment}: each master is assigned an equal number of $\frac{N}{M}$ workers, and $\A_m$ is equally partitioned into $\frac{N}{M}$ sub-matrices without coding, each with $\frac{L_mM}{N}$ rows.
 2) \emph{Coded computing with uniform dedicated worker assignment} \cite{codedhet}: each master is assigned an equal number of $\frac{N}{M}$ workers, and the load is allocated according to Theorem 1.
 3) \emph{Brute-force search for dedicated worker assignment}: the oracle solution for dedicated worker assignment is obtained by searching all possible combinations, and the load is allocated according to Theorem 1.
 In the large-scale scenario, we consider $M=4$ masters and $N=50$ workers, and only use the first two benchmarks, due to the high complexity of the brute-force search.

 The straggling parameter $u_{m,n}$ is randomly selected within $[1, 5] ~\mathrm{ms}^{-1}$, the shift parameter is set as $a_{m,n}=\frac{1}{u_{m,n}}~\mathrm{ms}$, and $L_m=10^5$, $\forall m$ \cite{codedhet}.
 In Algorithm 1, we randomly remove $\frac{N}{M}$ workers for each exploration.
 In Algorithm 3, we set the convergence criteria as $|1-\frac{t'}{t}|<10^{-6}$, decreasing ratio $\alpha=10^{-3}$, and use CVX toolbox\footnote{http://cvxr.com/cvx/} to solve each convex approximation problem.
-We obtain the worker assignment and load allocation based on the algorithms that minimize the approximate completion time.
-Then we carry out $10^5$ Monte Carlo realizations and calculate the average task completion time, upon which all masters can recover their computations.
+We obtain the worker assignment and load allocation from the algorithms that minimize the approximate completion time.
+Then we carry out $10^5$ Monte Carlo realizations and calculate the empirical cumulative distribution function (CDF) and the average of task completion time.

-Fig. \ref{bar_m2n20} and Fig. \ref{bar_m4n50} compares the average task completion time achieved by the proposed algorithms and benchmarks.
-The x-axis is the index of the master nodes, and each group of bars show the average task completion time of a master using different algorithms.
-We label the time for the final task to be finished on the corresponding master, which is what we aim to minimize.
-For example, in Fig. \ref{bar_m2n20}, using uncoded scheme, the task completion time is $2.15\mathrm{s}$ for master $1$, and $2.05\mathrm{s}$ for master $2$.
-We thus label $2.15$ on master $1$.

-As shown in both Fig. \ref{bar_m2n20} and Fig. \ref{bar_m4n50}, the proposed greedy dedicated assignment and SCA-based probabilistic assignment algorithms outperform the uncoded and coded benchmarks with uniform assignment of dedicated workers.
-For example, in the small-scale scenario, all the proposed algorithms improve the delay performance by more than $150\%$ over uncoded benchmark, and more than $30\%$ over coded benchmark.
-The performance gain is mainly achieved by taking into account the heterogeneity of the system.
-Moreover, iterated greedy algorithm is slightly better than the simple greedy algorithm, and both performances are close to the optimal brute-force search algorithm.
+Fig. \ref{bar_m2n20} shows the CDFs of the task completion time.
+The proposed greedy dedicated assignment and SCA-based probabilistic assignment algorithms outperform the uncoded and coded benchmarks with uniform assignment of dedicated workers.
+The CDFs achieved by iterated and greedy algorithms are very close, and both performances are close to the optimal brute-force search algorithm.
+Specifically, when the successful probability $\rho_s=0.98$, the three dedicated assignment algorithms all achieve task completion time $1.40\mathrm{s}$.
 Probabilistic assignment further outperforms the dedicated assignment, which is consistent with the fact that it is a lower bound for dedicated assignment.
-We also record the approximate completion time achieve by $\mathcal{P}2$.
-For Fig. \ref{bar_m2n20}, results are $2, 1.01, 0.82, 0.81, 0.81, 0.80\mathrm{s}$ in the order of the legend, which are quite close to the average completion time.
+When $\rho_s=0.98$, probabilistic assignment achieves task completion time $1.38\mathrm{s}$.